 Derek Herre was one of our very first friends we made in Asheville.
 We met him one night while out at dinner at John Fleer’s The Rhubarb, a farm-to-table restaurant located in Pack’s Square of Downtown Asheville.
 It didn’t take long for us to realize that Derek had a unique story to tell.

-In Podcast 006, we chat with Derek on how and why he moved to Asheville (spoiler: he’s lived in one of the coldest, largest states in America) and how he worked his way up to becoming Chef de Cuisine at one of the city’s top restaurants.
+In this episode, we chat with Derek on how and why he moved to Asheville (spoiler: he’s lived in one of the coldest, largest states in America) and how he worked his way up to becoming Chef de Cuisine at one of the city’s top restaurants.

 - How Derek went from working as a “swamper” (aka dishwasher) to becoming head chef